 Visiting the Old Town of Rhodes is like a trip into history.
 Excavations of antique Greek and Roman relicts are just beside or even within the in the 14 century built St. John’s fortress, that reminds of the days of medieval crusades.
 Scientists praise the huge Fortress as the best preserved throughout Greece.
 Extremely impressive is the massive city wall that shelters a lively Historic Town.

-In the New Town and close to the Mandraki Harbour you can find numerous buildings from the time of Italian Colonialism.
+In the New Town close to the Mandraki Harbour you can find numerous buildings from the time of Italian Colonialism.
 Just a handful mosques and minarets remind of 400 hundred years of Ottoman ruling between 1522 and 1912.
-A visit to the Historic Town with its maze like winding streets and alleys is a must for every visitor.
+A visit of the Historic Town with its winding streets and alleys is a must for every visitor.
 In the small commercial streets with shops of all kind you can also find cafes, taverns and restaurants with shady backyards.

 Off the most famous shopping street (Sokrates street and surroundings) it looks as time had come to a standstill.
-You can any time discover something new, small places, refurbished little Design-Hotels, excavations from the Roman and Greek period, remains of Turkish occupation and so on.
+You can discover something new, small places, refurbished little design-hotels, excavations from the Roman and Greek period, remains of Turkish occupation and so on.

 We particularly recommend a visit of the Grandmaster Palace and the Archaeological Museum as well as a walk through the Turkish and Jewish Quarters and the Historic District of Knights Housing.